 The point is this: deep positive change can result from world-shaking disruptions such as this crisis, but this may only be achieved through measures that are likely to sharply redefine the behaviour of even enlightened democratic governments.

-This is what we need to think about: the social peace that democracies usually elicit through trust and trade-offs, may need to be increasingly enforced through authority if not authoritarianism–more control, tracking, monitoring and regulation of all aspects of our lives to secure our basic survival.
+This is what we need to think about: while developed economies and democracies usually elicit consent through trust and trade-offs, it may be tempting to achieve these through authority (if not authoritarianism)–more control, tracking, monitoring and regulation of all aspects of our lives to secure our basic survival.

 At EU level, what role will EU institutions, and the Commission in particular, play in regulating member-state behaviour?
 At national levels, what institutions do we need to create to allow for democratic participation in such conditions, but also to channel the inevitable anger, the legitimate questions, the sense of injustice that may legitimately bubble up to the surface?

 We hope our forthcoming work helps find some of the answers.